odahu/odahu-docs/source/gen_security.rst

    1. Envoy verifies JWT token in `Authorization Request Header Field`_  using `JSON Web Token (JWT) Authentication`_ filter
    2. Envoy makes a query to OpenPolicyAgent_ as PDP_ using `External Authorization`_ filter passing parsed JWT token from the previous step

-4. If request if permitted by OpenPolicyAgent_ it is sent to upstream (ODAHU API)
+4. If a request is permitted by OpenPolicyAgent_, it is sent to upstream (ODAHU API)

+UML sequence diagram of successful API request described above is shown on image:

+.. uml:: uml/odahu_security_sequence.puml
+   :scale: 70 %

 ***********************